marcosfrenkel/pqn-stack/docs/images/build_your_own_pqn.md

 | Detectors | $30,000 |
 | **Total** | **$91,300** |

+If you are adding a node to an already existing network, just a public interface and rack-mountable measurement system are required.

 ## Characterizing Fiber Links
 * We use dark fibers (fibers not being used for data).
 We are studying how to send quantum signals over fibers already in use for classical communication (so-called quantum-classical co-existence).
 * Fiber-related costs may include a non-recurring engineering fee to get the dark fiber from the lab to the public space (~$20k typical) and fees for continued use.